Home

 When purchasing key date or Uncirculated Coronet Eagles, the most critical advice we can impart to you is to consider only coins that have been certified by one of the four leading grading service companies: PCGS, NGC, ICG, or ANACS.
 Some of the lesser known services have reputations for overgrading coins, sometimes only to goad buyers into believing they've found a bargain.
 There is a huge difference in value between an AU-50 and MS-60 older date Coronet Eagle, so if you're taken in, you'll surely be disappointed later on.
 Experienced collectors have greater confidence in coins graded by any of the Big Four, and will pay more accordingly.
 The opposite is true for just about any other grading service.

 The links below initiate a search of eBay coin auctions for the indicated key date Coronet Eagles.
 The left hand side of each "Sales Box" reports value trends over a very long period of time for the key date in F-12 condition.
 The percent annual increase since 1950 is computed for comparative purposes.
 Then there is the 1878-S, which is used here to typify value trends for MS-60 Uncirculated Coronet Eagles.
-The "View All" link on the right side of the 1878-S Sales Box is coded to isolate Uncirculated Coronet Eagles of any date, not just the 1878-S. Most likely, you'll be viewing coins advertised as Uncirculated, that in fact, are not.
+The "View All" link on the right side of the 1878-S Sales Box is coded to isolate Uncirculated Coronet Eagles of any date, not just the 1878-S. Many times, you'll be viewing coins advertised as Uncirculated, that in fact, are not.
 One last time: Consider only those coins that have been certified by PCGS, NGC, ICG, or ANACS.
 Also, the coin pictured for sale in the right hand side, if any, is not necessarily the same condition coin as that represented in the value trend analysis on left hand side.

 1841-O